ashishtele/ashishtele.github.io/_posts/2024-03-23-Python_script_flow_dia.md

 ## Files to Prompt

 x.com is the best source of resources for like-minded people provided you follow the right people.
 I discovered the post related to `files-to-prompt` repo. by [simon](https://twitter.com/simonw).
 It is a lightweight module to concatenate a directory full of files into a single prompt.
 I just had to modify it to save the prompt as a text file.
 You can find the module at [repo](https://github.com/simonw/files-to-prompt/tree/main).
 It takes the path/to/directory and saves the prompt file with minimum modification.
 I do have a version of an output file with `imports` only.
-Find the [script](https://github.com/ashishtele/ashishtele.github.io/blob/master/_data/github2file.py) here.
+Find the [script](https://github.com/ashishtele/ashishtele.github.io/blob/master/_data/github2file.py) here..

 If you have a directory structure as below:
 ```python